moresonsunn/Blockpanel/casaos-appstore/README.md

   ```
   python scripts/package_casaos_store.py
   ```
-3. Commit the manifest and refreshed `blockpanel.zip`.
+  3. Commit the manifest and refreshed `lynx.zip`.
 4. Tag a release (e.g., `latest`) and push.
 5. Refresh the custom source in the CasaOS UI.

 ## GitHub Release Publishing
 1. Push the commit with updated manifests and regenerated archive.
 2. Create (or update) a GitHub release tagged `latest`.
-3. Ensure the `blockpanel.zip` asset is attached automatically via the release (GitHub auto-hosts it at `https://github.com/<org>/<repo>/releases/latest/download/blockpanel.zip`).
+3. Ensure the `lynx.zip` asset is attached automatically via the release (GitHub auto-hosts it at `https://github.com/<org>/<repo>/releases/latest/download/lynx.zip`).
 4. Use that URL as the CasaOS custom source.

 ## TODO (future automation)